Z2Data's SCRM Platform

 • Aerospace

-These PFAS show up in a myriad of ways in the electronics manufacturing process, including:
+These PFAS outlined above show up in a myriad of electronics components and manufacturing processes, including:

-• Semiconductors: PFAS are currently used in the manufacturing process of semiconductors.
-High purity PFA tubing is regularly used for its ability to “withstand corrosive surfactants for longer periods of time than standard fluoropolymer tubing.”
-These tubes must often handle harsh chemicals including hydrogen fluoride or hydrogen peroxide.
+• Semiconductors: PFAS are currently an essential ingredient in the manufacturing processes for semiconductors.
+High purity PFA tubing is regularly used for its ability to withstand corrosive surfactants for longer periods of time than standard tubing.
+These tubes must often handle harsh chemicals, including hydrogen fluoride or hydrogen peroxide.

-• Printed Circuit Board Assembled (PCBA): PFAS used as soldering agents.
+• Printed Circuit Board Assembled (PCBA): PFAS are used as soldering agents in PCBAs.

 • Printed Circuit Board (PCB) Laminates: PFAS are used as flame-retardants to reduce the risk of fire.

-• Synthetic Rubbers & fluoroelastomers: PTFE in particular is used as a processing aid to produce fluoroelastomers.
+• Synthetic Rubbers and Fluoroelastomers: PTFE, in particular, is used as a processing aid to produce fluoroelastomers.
 As a result, they can remain as a residue in the final product.

-• Mineral oil (grease): can contain PFAS as impurities.
+• Mineral Oil: Mineral oil from refinement processes can contain PFAS in the form of impurities.

 Why Are PFAS So Prevalent in Electronics Manufacturing?

-• Chemical stability: they are highly resistant to chemical reactions and degradations.
+• Chemical stability: PFAS are highly resistant to chemical reactions and degradations.

 • Lubricity: They are useful as release agents or lubricants.